 One of the buyer’s greatest expense is the Peconic Transfer Tax.
 In November of 1998 voters overwhelmingly approved the Peconic Bay Region Community Preservation Fund or CPF.
 In 2016 East End residents voted in all 5 towns to extend the tax until 2050.

 Since its inception in 1999 the Peconic Bay Region Community Preservation Fund has generated over $2.1 billion.
 These funds have enabled the 5 East End Towns to preserve open space, farmland, beaches, pine barrens, water recharge areas, wetlands, and even an island.
 In fact, some 10,000 acres through more than 600 acquisitions have been secured.
 An accomplishment we can all be proud of.
 The money collected is managed by the respective towns.
 In East Hampton and Southampton, the towns have borrowed against future fund revenue.
 While everyone agrees the objective of preserving the rural beauty and protecting our natural resources should remain top priority, some have questioned the fairness of existing property owners voting on taxes they don’t pay – a sensitive issue.
-Furthermore, the levels at which the Peconic Tax begins have come under scrutiny, since the starting level for homes is $400,000 and land at $100,000 for our south fork towns and we all know it’s been decades since you could buy a house for $400,000 and land for $100,000.
-They seem to forget to raise the entry level prices to accommodate true entry level prices.
+Furthermore, the levels at which the Peconic Tax begins have come under scrutiny, since the starting level for homes is $400,000 and land at $100,000 for our South Fork towns, and we all know it’s been decades since you could buy a house for $400,000 and land for $100,000.
+They seem to forget to raise the entry level prices to accomodate true entry level prices.
 On July 7, 2017, an exception was imposed for first time home buyers purchasing their primary residence.
 Eligible individuals must apply with Suffolk County.
 Your attorney can assist with this.

-In 2023 Community Preservation fund tax receipts totalled $141.35 million.
+In 2023 Community Preservation Fund tax receipts totalled $141.35M.
 In 2022 CPF raised $172.63 million, the record set in 2021 of $210.64 million remains far and away the high water mark.

 As of April 1, 2023 an additional .5% increase is collected at closing for the creation of community housing, in all towns except Riverhead.

 It is important to mention that there are some who confuse Peconic Land Trust with Peconic Bay Region Transfer Tax, referred to as Peconic Land Tax or CPF (Community Preservation Fund) but they are vastly different.
 The Peconic Land Trust is a 501 (c) (3) non profit organization established in 1983 by John v.H.
 Halsey and a group of East End residents with a focus on protecting Long Island’s heritage of farming.
 The trust does not share in the taxes collected.
-For more information visit PeconicLandTrust.org.